HRFEHS/hrfehs.github.io/README.md

 If you would like to read Matt Skoufalos's article in NJPen, it can be found [here](https://www.njpen.com/haddonfield-advances-anti-homelessness-ordinance-over-objections-of-packed-forum/).

-If you would like to read Inquirer's reporting on the ordinance, it can be found [here](https://www.inquirer.com/crime/haddonfield-homeless-outdoor-sleeping-ban-20250827.html).
+If you would like to read The Inquirer's reporting on the ordinance, it can be found [here](https://www.inquirer.com/crime/haddonfield-homeless-outdoor-sleeping-ban-20250827.html).

 ## A Bad Look for Haddonfield